allenai/tango/README.md

 ### Why is the library named Tango?

 The motivation behind this library is that we can make research easier by composing it into well-defined steps.
 What happens when you choreograph a number of steps together?
 Well, you get a dance.
-And since our [teams leader](https://nasmith.github.io/) is part of a tango band, "AI2 Tango" was an obvious choice!
+And since our [team's leader](https://nasmith.github.io/) is part of a tango band, "AI2 Tango" was an obvious choice!

 ## Team